What is an IC Chip Used For?

 These ICs are used as radio amplifiers.
 They can turn devices off once a signal reaches a pre-set value, which is an invaluable asset for temperature control.
 This makes them perfect for HVAC systems and devices like ovens.

-Digital ICs are the other common IC chip.
-These don't work at a continuous range of signal amplitudes but instead only work at a few defined levels/states.
+Digital ICs are the other common IC chips.
+These IC chip types don't work at a continuous range of signal amplitudes but instead only work at a few defined levels/states.

 They’re also made up of logic gates that hold binary data such as signals with two distinct states.
 They are used in common appliances like computers, smartphones, modems, and enterprise networks.

-- IC chips are small semiconductor wafers that hold millions of tiny electronic components.
+- Electronic IC chips are small semiconductor wafers that hold millions of tiny electronic components.

 - IC chips are used in many common devices such as computers, cell phones, household appliances, and more!